Las Vegas Dual Diagnosis Treatment

 - A history of mental illness in your family

 Dual diagnosis is very common.
-According to the National Survey on Drug Use and Health, nearly half of all people with a substance abuse problem.
+According to the National Survey on Drug Use and Health, nearly half of all people with a substance abuse problem suffer from a co-occurring mental disorder.
 Make sure your care team is providing the comprehensive care you or your loved one need.

 How to Treat It